Comments from Expert Advisory Group

 - Patients who have impaired mobility or are immunocompromised may be susceptible to a severe form of scabies known as crusted scabies.
 Seek advice from a specialist if you suspect crusted scabies.

-- For outbreaks, particularly in assisted care facilities, the local Public health office should be contacted.
+- For outbreaks, particularly in congregate settings, the local Public health office should be contacted.

 Technique of application of topical agents listed below is extremely important to ensure effectiveness.Manufacturer's directions for product use need to be followed closely.
 Do not apply after a hot bath.